OTCompa/VoicedNaelQuotes/README.md

 - Directional in-world audio with fall-off

 ## How It Works
 The directional audio utilizes a custom VFX (no visuals) with a sound attached to simulate in-world audio.
-File replacements are done through a process based on how Penumbra swaps files on the fly.
+The custom VFX is loaded through a process based on Penumbra's runtime mod loading/file replacements.

 ## How To Use
 This plugin uses the sound effect volume in your game client.
 Please ensure sound effects are audible in-game.